Sean2739/FishFault-Variants/README.md

 # FishFault-Variants
-Various Versions of the Fishfault Texture Pack
+The Various Recolors & Versions of Fishfault

 For Liscence and Credits: https://github.com/Sean2739/Fishfault